 Early identification of students with SEND is critical to their success.
 The Code of Practice (2014) outlines four broad areas which cover a range of needs which should be planned for.
-The purpose of identification of need is to work out what action the organisation needs to take, not to fit the student in to a category.
+The purpose of identification of need is to work out what action the organisation needs to take, not to fit the student into a category.
 We identify the needs of students by considering the needs of the whole child.
-Often, when students join us, we are already aware of the student's SEND through transition arrangements which are in place between Handsworth Grange Community Sports College and our feeder primaries, and through links with a range of agencies and other professionals.
+Often, when students join us, we are already aware of the student's SEND through transition arrangements which are in place between each of our schools and the provision which students attended beforehand (e.g. between primaries and secondaries) and through links with a range of agencies and other professionals.
 When at school, students may be identified through:

 - KS2 SATs results

 - Reading tests

 - Diagnostic testing

-- Referral by the child
+- · Referral by the child

-- Referral by parents / carers
+- Referral by parents/carers

 - Referral by teacher/curriculum area following school procedures (See SEND Handbook)

 - Referral by outside agencies

 - Referral by Progress Leaders

 - Referral by Pastoral Managers

-- Failure to make the expected progress despite high quality teaching which is differentiated and personalised to meet the needs of the student.
+- Failure to make the expected progress despite high-quality teaching which is differentiated and personalised to meet the needs of the student.

+- Student Profiling System

 The Code of Practice makes it clear that teachers should seek to identify students who are making less than expected progress given their age and individual circumstances.
-When a student has SEND and is not making expected progress despite high quality, suitably differentiated teaching, the Code suggests that teachers should draw on:
+When a student has SEND and is not making expected progress despite high-quality, suitably differentiated teaching, the Code suggests that teachers should draw on:

-- Teacher assessment and knowledge. - Data on progress and behaviour, e.g. whether the rate of progress is widening the attainment gap or failing to match or better the student's previous rate of progress. - Development in comparison to peers, e.g. the rate of progress is failing to close the attainment gap between the student and his/ her peers or making progress which is significantly slower than that of their peers starting from the same baseline. - The student's views. - The views and experience of parents. - Advice from the SEND team and external support services.
+- Teacher assessment and knowledge. - Data on progress and behaviour, e.g. whether the rate of progress is widening the attainment gap or failing to match or better the student's previous rate of progress. - Development in comparison to peers, e.g. the rate of progress is failing to close the attainment gap between the student and his/ her peers or making progress which is significantly slower than that of their peers starting from the same baseline. - The student's views. - The views and experiences of parents. - Advice from the SEND team and external support services.

-Sometimes, more specialist assessments are needed, and these can be co-ordinated by the SEND team.
+Sometimes, more specialist assessments are needed, and these can be coordinated by the SEND team.

-When considering why some students may not be making expected levels of progress, consideration is also given to factors which are not SEND but may impact on progress and attainment, e.g. attendance and punctuality, health and welfare, EAL, being in receipt of Pupil Premium grant, being a Looked After Child, being a child of a serviceman/woman, disability (although the Code of Practice outlines the 'reasonable adjustment' duty under the Disability Equality legislation, this alone does not constitute SEND).
+When considering why some students may not be making expected levels of progress, consideration is also given to factors which are not SEND but may impact progress and attainment, e.g. attendance and punctuality, health and welfare, EAL, receiving Pupil Premium grant, being a Looked After Child, being a child of a serviceman/woman, disability (although the Code of Practice outlines the 'reasonable adjustment' duty under the Disability Equality legislation, this alone does not constitute SEND).

-It should also be noted that whilst slow progress and low attainment may be an indicator of learning difficulties, they does not necessarily mean a child has SEND.
+It should also be noted that whilst slow progress and low attainment may be an indicator of learning difficulties, this does not necessarily mean a child has SEND.
 Equally, assuming that attainment in line with chronological age does not mean a child has SEND is also wrong.
-Some learning difficulties and disabilities occur across the range of cognitive ability, and if left unaddressed may lead to frustration and manifest itself as disaffection, emotional or behavioural difficulties.
+Some learning difficulties and disabilities occur across the range of cognitive ability, and if left unaddressed may lead to frustration and manifest as disaffection, and emotional or behavioural difficulties.
 It is important to remember that identification is not only about attainment - there can be other things a child is not making progress in.